ofa99/wawag/walkthrough.md

 4.  **New Issue**: Points were 0 even after redemption (likely due to missing user document).
 5.  **New Request**: Specific error modal when a code has already been redeemed.
 6.  **Critical Issue**: API was failing silently or without effect because it used the Client SDK in a server environment without authentication, leading to permission denial.
+7.  **Admin Issue**: Manual point adjustment in the admin panel was not working.

 ## Changes